 If more than one user account is configured on your computer, usually all users must authenticate-unless Auto Login is configured for a certain user.
 Auto login logs the user in to the desktop environment automatically on boot.
 Enable or disable this feature during installation or at any time using the YaST user management module.
-For more information, see Section "Managing User Accounts" (Chapter 5, Managing Users with YaST, †Start-Up).
+For more information, see the Start-Up Guide.
 But if your computer is run in a network environment and you are not the only person using the machine, you are usually prompted to enter your username and password when you start your system.
 If you did not set up your system and your user account yourself, check with your system administrator for your username and password.